Wednesday, July 27, 2016

 Shoot, Shop and Kill

-This is a cute platformer with interesting levels that aren't overly large and filled with many ghouls.
-Walking from left to right, you'll encounter different monsters along your journey and they're all stuffed with cash.
-Kill as many as you can and collect their loot which can be used to purchase power-ups in the Good Witch's shop.
+This is a cute platformer with interesting levels that aren't overly large and have many ghouls.
+Walking from left to right, you'll encounter different monsters along your journey, and they're all stuffed with cash.
+Kill as many as you can and collect their loot, which can be used to purchase power-ups in the Witch's shop.

-There's always someone willing to cash in on any noble crusade.
-Well, she pops up during each level to tempt you with her wares.
-Prices aren't cheap so you should try and kill as many monsters as possible instead of running scared.
-Annoyingly, all purchased power-ups are lost after losing a life, which sucks!
-End-of-level guardians are rather lame and easily defeated even though they can materialise right where you're standing!
+There's always someone willing to cash in on any noble crusade, and she pops up during each level to tempt you with her wares.
+Prices aren't cheap, so kill as many monsters as possible instead of running scared.
+Annoyingly, all purchased power-ups are lost after losing a life.
+End-of-level guardians are rather lame and easily defeated, even though they can materialise right where you're standing - not very good!!

 The Atari ST has more background colours and gorgeous chip music!